vinoth7ar/create-workflow/replit.md

 **UI/UX Decisions:**
 - **Node Editor Sidebar:** Collapsible with width transitions (w-80 expanded, w-12 collapsed) and animated icon rotation.
 - **Canvas Maximization:** `fitView` functionality to optimize graph visibility with smooth animation and padding.
-- **Validation Error Panel:** Dismissible panel with distinct styling for errors (red) and warnings (yellow), click-to-focus functionality, and auto-dismissal.
+- **Validation Error Banner:** Fixed top banner with guided one-by-one error navigation, progress indicator (Error 1 of 5), Previous/Next buttons, dot navigation for jumping to specific errors, auto-focus on first error, and distinct styling (red for errors, yellow for warnings).
 - **Error Highlighting on Canvas:** Visual feedback for validation errors using red glow for `EVENT` nodes and red borders for `STATUS` nodes.
 - **Node Positioning:** Smart vertical positioning that alternates new nodes above and below the source, collision detection to prevent overlaps, and optimized horizontal/vertical spacing.
 - **Drag & Drop:** Nodes are always draggable, with smart positioning logic for nodes dropped from the palette, including vertical variation and collision detection.